-Basic Partially Proficient Profic (Meets State Accomplished Exemplary ELEMENT D: Teachers ability levels. adapt their teaching for th ne benefit of all students, i ncluding those with specia al needs, across a range o THE TEACHER: Adapts lesson plans to address individual student needs.
+Basic Partially Proficient Profic (Meets State Accomplished Exemplary ELEMENT D: Teachers ability levels. adapt their teaching for th ne benefit of all l students, ii ncluding those with specia al needs, across a range c THE TEACHER: Adapts lesson plans to address individual student needs.
 Implements recom- mendations of spe- cialists and colleagues to address student needs. and THE TEACHER: Designs instruction to address learning needs of all students.
-Monitors the quality of student participa- tion and performance. and THE TEACHER: Solicits input from colleagues to understand students' learning needs.
-Uses multiple strategies to teach and assess students.
+Monitors the quality of student participation and performance. assess students.
 Challenges and supports students to learn to their greatest ability. and STUDENTS: Advocate for themselves.
 Articulate their learning needs to their teacher and/or parent. and STUDENTS: Apply coping skills to classroom situations.
 Share coping strategies with fellow students.
 Help fellow classmates by offering support. provide proactive, clear an amilies and significant adu rogress and work THE TEACHER: C Establishes a class- room environment that is inviting to families and signifi- cant adults. and THE TEACHER: Maintains respectful relationships with students, their families, and/or significant adults.
-Uses a variety of methods to initiate communication with families and significant adults. and THE TEACHER: Provides clear and accurate feedback to parents and significant adults regarding student needs and progress.
-Coordinates flow of information between families and col- and STUDENTS: Communicate freely and openly with teachers.
+Uses a variety of methods to initiate communication with families and significant adults. and THE TEACHER: Provides clear and accurate feedback to parents and signifi- and STUDENTS: Communicate freely and openly with teachers.
 FAMILIES AND SIGNIFICANT ADULTS: Discuss student performance with the teacher.
-Participate in school- based activities. teacher to support student strengths an address next steps fo ELEMENT F: Teachers of appropriate intervention create a learning environm strategies. nent characteriz zed by acce ptable student behavior, e efficient use of time and THE TEACHER: Provides clear expectations to guide student classroom behavior.
-Holds students accountable for adherence to school and/or class rules. and THE TEACHER: O Puts procedures in place to maximize instructional time. and THE TEACHER: Makes maximum use of instructional time.
-Maintains a safe and orderly environment. and STUDENTS: Stay on task during class periods.
+Participate in school- based activities. and FAMILIES AND SIGNIFICANT ADULT Partner with the teacher to support student strengths an address next steps for learning.
+ELEMENT F: Teachers of appropriate intervention create a learning environm strategies. nent characteri zed by acce otable student behavior, e fficient use of time and THE TEACHER: Provides clear expectations to guide student classroom behavior.
+Holds students accountable for adherence to school and/or class rules. and THE TEACHER: Puts procedures in place to maximize instructional time. and THE TEACHER: Makes maximum use of instructional time.
+Maintains a safe and orderly environment.
+THE TEACHER: Makes maximum use of instructional time.
+Maintains a safe and and STUDENTS: Stay on task during class periods.
 Work without interruption.
 Abide by school and class rules. and STUDENTS: Accept responsibility for their behavior an use of time.
 Help other students stay on task.
-Observable during a classro Not Observable during a cla CIU33 I UIC3.
-Evaluator Comments (Red quired for Ratings of "Basic recommended for all ratin c" or an and a constant of a c Comments o of person being evaluated which the comment appli
+Observable during a classro Not Observable during a cla Evaluator Comments (Rec quired for Ratings of "Basic recommended for all ratin c" or ng levels).
+Comments o of person being evaluated. which the comment appli